AP Auto Racing Weekend Preview Capsules

 NASCAR CUP SERIES

-Last race: Martin Truex Jr. passed Chase Elliott after a final stage restart at Sonoma and easily held off Kyle Busch for his fourth career victory at the track.
-Truex also assumed the points lead by 13 over William Byron.
+Last race: Martin Truex Jr. passed Elliott after a final stage restart at Sonoma and easily held off Kyle Busch for his fourth career victory at the track.

+Fast facts: Only Jeff Gordon, with five, has more victories at Sonoma than Truex. ...
+Truex beat Busch by 2.979 seconds for his second victory in the last six races. ...
+Truex joins William Byron (3), Busch (3) and Kyle Larson (2) as multiple race winners this year through 16 events. ...
+Joey Logano was third, followed by Chris Buescher and Elliott. ...
+Truex also moved into the points lead by 13 over Byron with Ryan Blaney and winless Ross Chastain 24 behind.
+Winless Kevin Harvick is 25 back.

 ––––––